MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-who-knows-whom.md

 Configure who knows whom to select a customized email template for sending introduction emails.

 >[!NOTE]
->- To know whether the Who knows whom feature is available in your region, see [In which region are the features available?](faqs-sales-insights.md#in-which-region-are-the-features-available).
+>- To know whether the who knows whom feature is available in your region, see [In which region are the features available?](faqs-sales-insights.md#in-which-region-are-the-features-available).
 >- For Office 365 data, your organization's data location must be in one of the following locations and not in your region-specific datacenter location:
 >    - Global Geography 1 – EMEA (Austria, Finland, France, Ireland, Netherlands)
->    - Global Geography 2 – Asia Pacific (Hong Kong, Japan, Malaysia, Singapore, South Korea).
+>    - Global Geography 2 – Asia Pacific (Hong Kong SAR, Japan, Malaysia, Singapore, South Korea).
 >    - Global Geography 3 – Americas (Brazil, Chile, United States).
 > To learn more on data center locations, see [Data Center Locations](/microsoft-365/enterprise/o365-data-locations?view=o365-worldwide#data-center-locations&preserve-view=true).